All course participants may receive a downloadable digital badge (shown below) that can be added to email signatures, LinkedIn profiles, and more.

 Virtual: 18 hours

-Harvard-affiliated fellows and junior faculty (1) with a research question in the early or mid-stages of study design, and (2) planning to develop a protocol, and seeking personalized biostatistics guidance.
+Harvard affiliated graduate students, fellows, and junior faculty (1) with a research question in the early or mid-stages of study design, and (2) seeking personalized biostatistics guidance in a peer learning environment.

 We believe that the research community is strengthened by understanding how a number of factors including gender identity, sexual orientation, race and ethnicity, socioeconomic status, culture, religion, national origin, language, disability, and age shape the environment in which we live and work, affect each of our personal identities, and impacts all areas of human health.